dreamportdev/Osdev-Notes/10_Going_Beyond/01_README.md

 ## Few final words

-Now we're nearly at the end of our kernel development notes.
+Now we're really at the end of our kernel development notes.
 We tried to cover all the topics so that you can have a bare but complete-enough kernel.
 We had an overview on all the core components of an operating system explaining how they should be implemented, and what are the key concepts to be understood.
 We tried to stay focused on the implementation part of the development, using theory only when it was strictly necessary.
 We provided lot of code examples to help explain some of the trickier parts of the kernel.
 At the same time the purpose was not to provide some ready-to-use code, our intention was to give the readers enough knowledge to get started implementing it themselves.

 The solutions proposed are optimized for the simplicity of the explanation.
 You will likely find ways to improve the code in your implementation!
 Finding better (or perhaps more interesting) solutions is all a part of your kernel development journey.

 If you're still reading and are wondering what's next, it's up to you.
-If you've followed all the previous chapters you may wish to take a look at some of the topics mentioned above, implement some more device drivers (for more hardware compatibility) or rewrite a core system with renewed understanding.
+If you've followed all the previous chapters you may wish to take a look at some of the topics mentioned in this chapter, implement some more device drivers (for more hardware compatibility) or rewrite a core system with renewed understanding.
 A CLI and then libC will greatly boost what you can do with your kernel, making it less of a toy and more of a tool.

 We've also provided some appendices with some extra information that you might find useful.
 These are things we wanted to include that didn't fit elsewhere.
 We hope you found our notes useful and enjoyed reading them.